agilepartner/craft-challenges/culture/book-club.md

     * Introduce the book during the next session
     * Each participant can introduce his/her book during each session
     * Vote for the more interesting one
-* Share about the book during the nest session
+* Share about the book during the next session

 ![Book club](images/book-club-2.jpg)